Swallowing Exercises: How to Do Tongue-Strengthening Exercises

 source of your swallowing problem.

-Your SLP can tell you specifically how to do each exercise and how often you should
+Your SLP can tell you exactly how to do each exercise and how often you should practice

-practice it.
-In many cases, you’ll need to practice your exercises several times a
+it.
+In many cases, you’ll need to practice your exercises a few times a day for the

 What happens after tongue-strengthening exercises?